finbourne/lusid-sdk-python/sdk/docs/ComplexMarketDataApi.md

     api_instance = lusid.ComplexMarketDataApi(api_client)
     scope = 'scope_example' # str | The scope of the complex market data to retrieve. request_body = {"first-item":{"provider":"DataScope","priceSource":"Some Bank Plc","lineage":"Swaps Desk Trader A","effectiveAt":"2018-03-05T00:00:00.0000000+00:00","marketAsset":"USDOIS"},"second-item":{"provider":"DataScope","priceSource":"AN.Other Bank Plc","lineage":"Swaps Desk Trader B","effectiveAt":"2018-03-05T00:00:00.0000000+00:00","marketAsset":"RBS"}} # dict(str, ComplexMarketDataId) | The time invariant set of complex data identifiers to retrieve the data for.
 These need to be               keyed by a unique correlation id allowing the retrieved item to be identified in the response. effective_at = 'effective_at_example' # str | The effective datetime at which to retrieve the complex market data.
-Defaults to the current LUSID system datetime if not specified. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the complex market data.
+Defaults to the current LUSID system datetime if not specified.
+Must match the Effective at of each ComplexMarketDataId given in the request body. (optional) as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to retrieve the complex market data.
 Defaults to return the latest version if not specified. (optional) max_age = 'max_age_example' # str | The duration of the look back window in an ISO8601 time interval format e.g. P1Y2M3DT4H30M (1 year, 2 months, 3 days, 4 hours and 30 minutes).
 This is subtracted from the provided effectiveAt datetime to generate a effective datetime window inside which a complex market data item must exist to be retrieved. (optional)